netless-io/fastboard/README.md

 Starting with version 0.3.21, fastboard integrates the [@netless/appliance-plugin](./docs/en/appliance-plugin.md) plug-in to provide better performance and richer teaching AIDS features

+Starting with version 0.3.22, fastboard added a fully packaged file, '@netless/fastboard/full' or '@netless/fastboard-react/full', to resolve internal and external dependency conflicts.

 ## Table of Contents

 - [Install](#install)